Skip to content

 Exploring the Core Principles of Minimalist Aesthetics

 Minimalism in art is all about simplicity.
-It focuses on the bare essentials.
-The core principles include:
+It focuses on the most basic elements.
+The key principles include:

 • Clean lines